 We place no conditions on posting a manuscript intended for submission—but not yet submitted—to our publications, except to note that posting your work online may constitute prior publication and compromise our ability to publish it sucessfully at Penn Press.
 Please consult the appropriate journal editorial office or Penn Press acquiring editor if you have questions whether a particular use constitutes such prior publication.

 Postpublication.
-Once your manuscript has been published, you must remove any prepublication versions from the site and, after the appropriate embargo period, replace it with a PDF image of the published version or a wordprocessing file reflecting the text exactly as published.
-(Please note that, unless stated elsewhere on this site, Penn Press books and journals require that an embargo period of 12 months be observed before you may post the published version of your work.)
+Once your manuscript has been published, you must remove any prepublication versions posted on websites and, after the appropriate embargo period, replace it with a PDF image of the published version or a wordprocessing file reflecting the text exactly as published.
+(Please note that, unless stated elsewhere on this site or otherwise mandated by government agencies or national funding bodies, Penn Press books and journals require that an embargo period of 12 months be observed before you may post the published version of your work.)
 When posting published work you must also display the copyright notice exactly as it appears in the original publication, along with the following statement: